mcinglis/c-style/readme.md

 }
 ```

-If you're reading a codebase that sticks to this rule, and its functions and types are maximally decomposed, you can often tell what a function does just by reading its prototype.
-Furthermore, when your readers see a dereference in a call to a function, they can be totally certain that it won't be changed by that function (when you can't make the pointee constant).
+Sticking to this rule means ditching incomplete struct types, but I don't really like them anyway (see the "C isn't object-oriented" rule).

 #### Never use array syntax for function arguments definitions

-[Arrays decay into pointers in most expressions](http://c-faq.com/aryptr/aryptrequiv.html), including [when passed as arguments to functions](http://c-faq.com/aryptr/aryptrparam.html).
-Functions can never receive an array as a argument; [only a pointer to the array](http://c-faq.com/aryptr/aryptr2.html). `sizeof` won't work like an array argument declaration would suggest; it would return the size of the pointer, not the array pointed to.
+[Arrays become pointers in most expressions](http://c-faq.com/aryptr/aryptrequiv.html), including [when passed as arguments to functions](http://c-faq.com/aryptr/aryptrparam.html).
+Functions can never receive an array as a argument: [only a pointer to the array](http://c-faq.com/aryptr/aryptr2.html). `sizeof` won't work like an array argument declaration would suggest: it would return the size of the pointer, not the array pointed to.

 [Static array indices in function arguments are nice](http://hamberg.no/erlend/posts/2013-02-18-static-array-indices.html), but only protect against very trivial situations, like when given literal `NULL`.
-Also, GCC doesn't warn about their violation yet, only Clang.
+Also, GCC doesn't warn about their violation [yet](http://gcc.gnu.org/bugzilla/show_bug.cgi?id=50584), only Clang.
 I don't consider the confusing, non-obvious syntax to be worth the small compilation check.

-Yeah, `[]` hints that the argument will be treated as an array, but so does a plural name like `pets` or `children`, so do that instead.
+Yeah, `[]` hints that the argument will be treated as an array, but so does a plural name like `requests`, so do that instead.